-The Museum is now closed for the season and re-opens on 1st April 2019
+The Museum re-opens for the season on 1st April 2019

 The Museum is housed in a two storey weather boarded building, one of the last representatives in Tenterden of a type of industrial building common in the area in the latter part of the 19th century.

 Dip into 1,000 years of history with the help of our friendly stewards, and discover rich layers of history, architectural trends over the centuries, house or family histories.
 The museum enjoys a convenient position near the town's crafts and boutique shops, bordering two large car parks and close to the Kent and East Sussex Railway and has a shop full of Tenterden gifts.
 Exhibits show the history of Tenterden and the Cinque Ports, reflecting the rich history of the area.
 Including artefacts ranging from Tenterden's recently discovered 18th Century Tenterden Theatre wallpaper to a 1500 BC flint axe head.
 The archives house extensive research into local house histories and genealogy and hundreds of unique photographs and postcards.
 We look forward to meeting you.

 Tenterden and District Museum Association:

 The museum opened in 1976 and is run entirely by volunteers.
 As a member of the Kent Museums Group and working closely with Ashford Borough Council’s Culture and Tourism Department.
 The museum maintains very high standards of conservation and preservation of its unique collection.
 The Association serves as a focus for research and enquiry and provides a repository for artefacts connected with the area.
 Items gifted to the museum which are of local interest are always welcome.

 Groups and institutes are most welcome and usually take place when the museum is closed.

 Tenterden & District Museum has artefacts dating back through history.
 Teachers are encouraged to contact us to tailor make their school visit to reflect the National Curriculum.